Gathering Dreams

 40. Close the blinds

 Your blinds help to insulate cool or warm air from penetrating your home.
 If they’re open, the interior of your house can be changed by external factors.
-Close the blinds and relish a little extra privacy.

 41. Declutter: sell your junk for cash

 I never really liked clutter!
 I find it hard to concentrate when I have too much stuff around me.
-I think I am probably a bit of a minimalist inside!

 And I really can see how decluttering will help you in two ways: initially, by selling stuff that you don’t need, you’ll get a cash infusion that you can use to invest or treat yourself.
-After your clutter, you’ll save money and time with less cleaning required.

-Indeed, local is usually cheaper, so if you’re planning that vacation abroad, why not shop like a local?
 You’ll find spectacular deals on places to stay in the areas you were already planning on visiting while you skip the non-local price.

-43. Stay for free or get paid to house sit abroad
+43. Stay for free or get paid to house-sit abroad

-If you’re really lucky, you can score a house-sitting job abroad.
 Not only will you get to stay for free in the location you choose, but you’ll also likely have the entire place to yourself.
-No motel room can match this deal, so don’t rule it out if you’re planning a vacation.

 44. Save money using Airbnb